 Industry and Politics in Rural France, 1870-1914 (Cornell, 1994) subverts the conventional story of the making of the European working class by focusing on unconventional members of it.

-Current research concerns global institutions and political crises in the twentieth century.
+Current research concerns European expansion in Africa and the Americas in the nineteenth and twentieth centuries.
 Additional information can be found at http://faculty.washington.edu/jonas/

 The Battle of Adwa: African Victory in the Age of Empire.
 Cambridge: Harvard University Press, 2011.

 The Tragic Tale of Claire Ferchaud and the Great War.
 Berkeley: University of California Press, 2005.

 Le Sacré-Cœur; histoire d’une dévotion du XVIe au XXe siècle.
 La Crèche (France): Geste éditions, 2004.

 France and the Cult of the Sacred Heart: An Epic Tale for Modern Times.
 Berkeley: University of California Press, 2000.
 (Chinese edition, Taiwan, 2003; Chinese edition, Beijing, 2010)

 Industry and Politics in Rural France; Peasants of the Isère, 1870-1914.
 Ithaca, NY: Cornell University Press, 1994.